ilg-physics-ucsb/physics6-manual/6BL/Pendulum/pendulum.md

 **You will be expected to turn in all plots and tables that you are asked to make in the exercises, as well as all answers to questions.**

+**To make your tables and plots, you may use Excel, Google Sheets, MATLAB or any other spreadsheet that you would like.**

 <!-- Mass Constant -->

 :::Exercise